tokenradarlabs/tokenator/src/docs/features.md

 ## Bot Slash Commands

 These commands are implemented as Discord slash commands.
-Use the command name (e.g., `/create-price-alert`) and fill in the options presented by Discord's UI.
-The colon-separated inline syntax (e.g., `token-id:bitcoin`) is not supported by these slash commands and is incorrect.
+Users should invoke the command name (e.g., `/create-price-alert`) and then supply parameters via Discord's UI modal.
+The multi-line or colon-separated examples shown in this document are simplified representations for readability and are not to be typed directly into Discord.

 The bot supports the following slash commands: